c00kie17/liquipediapy/README.md

 <a name="get_transfers"></a>
 #### get_transfers()
-gets all entries from this [page](https://liquipedia.net/dota2/Portal:Transfers)
+gets all transfers from [Portal:Transfers](https://liquipedia.net/dota2/Portal:Transfers)